Hungry Healthy Happy

 • Slice 2 Potatoes as thin as possible.
 You can use a knife, but we used a mandolin, to get an even thickness.

 • Coat a large baking tray with some Spray oil and lay out as many potatoes as possible without any overlapping.
-Spray each individual potato slice with some more oil and sprinkle with Sea salt and black pepper and Garlic powder.
+Spray each individual potato slice with some more oil and sprinkle with Sea salt and ground black pepper and Garlic powder.

 • The key to making sure the potatoes are nice and crispy is making sure they don't overlap on the tray and not using too much oil.